divyanshu512-gif/Hotel-Booking/README.md

 **1**.
 More cancellations occur when prices are higher.

 **2**.
-When there is a longer waiting list, customers tend to cancel more
+When there is a longer waiting list, customers tend to cancel more frequently